Peruse the various forms and learn what The First Academy is all about!

 Membership and Maintenance Requirements

-In addition to the requirements of scholarship (maintain 3.5 GPA or better) and character (not exceed 10 demerits any semester), leadership and service are also vital elements of NHS.
-To maintain membership a student may not exceed 10 demerits any subsequent semester, or drop below the minimum GPA requirement for membership.
+In addition to the requirements of scholarship (maintain 3.75 unweighted GPA or better in Bible and Core Academics) and character (not exceeding more than four (4) minor infractions [Level 1 – Level 2] in one semester and no major infractions [Level 3 – Level 4] throughout the student’s high school tenure), leadership and service are also vital elements of NHS.
+To maintain membership a student must not exceed more than four (4) minor infractions (Level 1 – Level 2) in one semester and no major infractions (Level 3 – Level 4) throughout the their high school tenure any subsequent semester, or drop below the minimum GPA requirement for membership.
 Students will be required to complete community service and leadership/participation as outlined below.

 Upper School – Complete TWO service projects each year of membership